samhinshaw/blog/_posts/2018-08-19-using-rudaux.md

 2. Rudaux looks for `nbgrader_config.py` and `rudaux_config.py` and reads the options stored therein.
 If rudaux cannot find either of these files, it will exit.
 Note: the `c.CourseDirectory.root` configuration option in nbgrader is overridden with the provided `course_dir`.

+3. Rudaux looks for a Canvas access token in the user's environment.

+4. Rudaux instantiates assignments for each assignment listed in the configuration file.s

 ### Assignment

 The assignment object